ElasriAyoub/Smart-Parking-Raspberry-Pi-Arduino-OPENCV-PYTHON/README.md

 Parking spots nowadays are fundamental.
 The increase of vehicles and parkingsmakes it difficult for drivers to find vacant parking spaces rapidly.
 For a Parking company, it’s hard to supervise all of its parking manually, wasting time, energy, and patience.
 In the 21st Century, time is gold.
 So wasting time is a meager problem to identify the spots of its parking in Real-Time.

-Here's the solution:
-* Each parking supervisor had a Desktop Application that allows him to track the vehicles in the parking in Real Time.
-* Using the technology of Light Sensors (LDR) to track the presence each vehicle.
-* Vehicle informations are stored in a Database.

 A good reflection is to answer the questions of type **WWWHW**.

 ***What*** :